-Seed grants are awarded to groups of faculty.
-Each group must comprise three or more faculty from at least two departments or academic units at Notre Dame who are committed to exploring a topic of significant importance for the arts, humanities, or social sciences.
-At least two faculty members must have primary appointments in the College of Arts and Letters.
+Seed grants are awarded to groups of researchers.
+With the exception of Humanities Without Walls seed grants, each group must comprise two or more faculty from at least two departments or academic units at Notre Dame who are committed to exploring a topic of significant importance for the arts, humanities, or social sciences.
+For all seed grants, at least one faculty member (and at least one planned PI on any proposed external grant application) must have a primary appointment in the College of Arts and Letters.
 Additional community partners and faculty at other universities may also participate in supported faculty groups.

 Allowable costs for interdisciplinary seed grants: